Graylog2/documentation/pages/integrations/output_framework.rst

 the external receiver.
 This allows the Output Framework to keep receiving and reliably queuing messages, even if the external receiver is temporarily unavailable due to network issues.
 The journal has many configuration options which will be described below.

+By default, journal data for Framework Outputs will be stored in the same directory used for the Input journal.
+This directory is controlled by the ``message_journal_dir`` value in your Graylog configuration file.

 **Pipeline Integration**